liamzdenek/ferment-ai/memory-bank/activeContext.md

 ## Current Focus

-We are rearchitecting the Journal, Modules, and Runtime library using an event-oriented variant of the Entity-Component-System (ECS) pattern.
-This architecture draws inspiration from game development but is tailored for a real-time, event-driven system where we want to avoid processing Agents that aren't doing work.
+We are implementing a workflow-based architecture for the Ferment AI system.
+This architecture allows for defining workflows as sequences of tasks with clear relationships, enabling modular and composable agent systems.

 1. **Project Structure**: We have set up an Nx monorepo with the following packages:
    - `@ferment-ai/core-constructs-lib`: Core construct library
-   - `@ferment-ai/runtime-interfaces`: Common interfaces and utilities for runtime packages
+   - `@ferment-ai/runtime-common`: Common interfaces and utilities for runtime packages
-   - `@ferment-ai/runtime-hooks`: React-like hooks for system state management
    - `@ferment-ai/runtime-in-memory`: In-memory implementation of the Journal
    - `@ferment-ai/core-constructs-runtime`: Runtime implementation for constructs
    - `@ferment-ai/runtime-http`: HTTP server implementation
    - `@ferment-ai/demo`: Demo application

-2. **ECS Architecture Design**: We have designed a new architecture based on the Entity-Component-System pattern:
+2. **Workflow Architecture Design**: We have designed a new architecture based on workflows and tasks:
-   - **Journal**: The central "World" that stores all entities, components, systems, and processes
+   - **Journal**: The central executor that runs workflows and maintains state
-   - **Entity**: A unique identifier with associated components
+   - **Workflow**: A sequence of tasks with defined relationships
-   - **Component**: Pure data objects attached to entities
-   - **System**: Event-based callbacks that respond to journal events and create Processes
-   - **Process**: Represents operations like agent calls and tool calls
+   - **Task**: A unit of work in a workflow
-   - **Module**: A function that converts constructs into entities, components, systems, etc.
+   - **Module**: A function that maps constructs to task functions
-   - **Entrypoint**: Defines how to start an execution of a journal
+   - **Compiler**: A function that extracts workflows from the construct tree

-3. **Implementation Approach**: We have created detailed implementation plans for the new architecture:
+3. **Implementation Approach**: We have created a detailed implementation of the new architecture:
-   - `ecs-architecture-proposal.md`: High-level overview of the new architecture
-   - `ecs-implementation-approach.md`: Detailed implementation approach for each component
-   - `ecs-migration-guide.md`: Strategy for migrating from the old architecture to the new one

-4. **Journal Modularization**: We have modularized the Journal implementation into specialized manager classes:
-   - **EventManager**: Handles event publication and subscription
-   - **EventTypeManager**: Manages event type registration and validation
-   - **EntityManager**: Handles entity creation and management
-   - **ComponentManager**: Manages components attached to entities
-   - **SystemManager**: Handles system registration and lifecycle
-   - **ProcessManager**: Manages process creation and lifecycle
-   - **SerializationManager**: Handles serialization and deserialization
+   - `Workflow` class: Represents a sequence of tasks
+   - `Task` class: Represents a unit of work in a workflow
+   - `Journal` class: Executes workflows and maintains state
+   - `Module` interface: Maps constructs to task functions
+   - `compileWorkflows` function: Extracts workflows from the construct tree

 ## Recent Decisions

-1. **Entity-Component-System Pattern**: We've decided to adopt the ECS pattern for our architecture, where entities are just identifiers, components are pure data, and systems contain the logic.
+1. **Workflow-Based Architecture**: We've decided to adopt a workflow-based architecture where workflows are composed of tasks with defined relationships.

-2. **Journal as World**: The Journal will now represent the "World" within the ECS pattern, storing all entities, components, systems, and processes.
+2. **Journal as Central Executor**: The Journal will now be the central executor for workflows, maintaining state and providing serialization/deserialization.

-3. **Process-Based Execution**: Agent calls, tool calls, etc. will be represented as processes with a clear lifecycle (created, running, completed, failed).
+3. **Task-Based Execution**: Agent calls, tool calls, etc. will be represented as tasks with defined relationships, allowing for better tracking and management of operations.

-4. **Module-Based Initialization**: Constructs will be converted to entities, components, and systems by modules during initialization.
+4. **Module-Based Mapping**: Constructs will be mapped to task functions by modules, allowing for modular and extensible system configuration.

-5. **Async Iterable Execution**: The Journal's execute method will be an async iterable that yields events as they happen, allowing for real-time streaming.
+5. **Async Iterable Execution**: The Journal's executeWorkflow method will be an async iterable that yields events as they happen, allowing for real-time streaming.

-6. **Full State Serialization**: The Journal will serialize not just events but also the state of entities, components, systems, and processes.
+6. **Full State Serialization**: The Journal will serialize its state, including workflows and task functions, allowing for stateful execution.

-7. **Construct Binding Validation**: Modules must mark constructs as "bound" by calling a function on the journal, and a validation function will throw errors if there are any unbound constructs.

-8. **React-like Hooks for Systems**: Systems will use React-like hooks for state management and event handling, making them more declarative and easier to reason about.

-9. **Enhanced Event Contract**: Events now include more metadata such as event ID, event type, source construct name, source construct type, source system name, and parent event ID.

-10. **Process Attachment**: Processes can be attached to systems, which will queue events for that system until the process completes.

-11. **Modular Journal Implementation**: The Journal implementation has been modularized into specialized manager classes, each with a single responsibility, making the code more maintainable, testable, and extensible.
+7. **Construct Tree Compilation**: The system will extract workflows from the construct tree during initialization, allowing for declarative workflow definition.

 ## Active Considerations

-1. **Journal Implementation**: The Journal class has been modularized into specialized manager classes, each with a single responsibility.
-This makes the code more maintainable, testable, and extensible.
-The JournalImpl class now delegates operations to these managers while maintaining the central state.

-2. **Entity and Component Design**: Entities will be simple objects with just an ID, and components will be pure data objects with a type field and additional fields specific to the component type.
-Components will not have methods; instead, functions will operate on component data.

-3. **System Implementation**: Systems will be objects with a unique ID, an array of event types they handle, and an execute method that takes the journal and an event.
-Systems will query the journal for entities with specific components and create processes as needed.

-4. **Process Lifecycle**: Processes will be objects with a unique ID, a type, a status, start and end timestamps, and a result object when completed.
-Processes will be independent with no direct dependencies and will communicate through journal events.

-5. **Module Interface**: Modules will be objects with a unique ID, a version, and an initialize method that takes a RootConstruct and a Journal.
-The initialize method will traverse the construct tree recursively, create entities and components based on the constructs, register systems with the journal, and mark constructs as bound.
+1. **Journal Implementation**: The Journal class is responsible for executing workflows and maintaining state.
+It uses modules to map constructs to task functions and a compiler to extract workflows from the construct tree.

+2. **Workflow and Task Design**: Workflows are composed of tasks with defined relationships.
+Tasks can call other tasks and return to the caller, or they can call other tasks and not return (like a directed acyclic graph).

+3. **Module Interface**: Modules map constructs to task functions, allowing for extensibility.
+Each module is responsible for a specific type of construct, such as agents, models, or tools.

+4. **Compiler Implementation**: The compiler extracts workflows from the construct tree by finding workflow constructs and their tasks, or by creating workflows from entrypoints if no workflow constructs are found.

-6. **HttpApplication Integration**: The HttpApplication class will still extend RootConstruct but will use the new Journal implementation.
-It will provide an initialize method that creates a journal and initializes it with the modules, and a serve method that creates an Express app and configures routes for executing the journal and getting its state.
+5. **HttpApplication Integration**: The HttpApplication class will use the new Journal implementation, providing an API for executing workflows and getting their state.

-7. **Hook-based System State Management**: Systems will use React-like hooks for state management, making it easier to manage complex state and side effects.
-This includes hooks like useState, useEffect, useEventCallback, and useAttachProcess.

-8. **Event Filtering**: The event filtering system has been enhanced to allow filtering on any attribute in the event, making it more flexible and powerful.

-9. **Event Type Validation**: Events now have their types validated against registered schemas, ensuring that events conform to their expected structure.
-This helps catch errors early and provides better type safety.

 ## Recent Changes

-1. **Journal Modularization**:
-   - Modularized the Journal implementation into specialized manager classes
-   - Created EventManager for event publication and subscription
-   - Created EventTypeManager for event type registration and validation
-   - Created EntityManager for entity creation and management
-   - Created ComponentManager for component management
-   - Created SystemManager for system registration and lifecycle
+1. **Implemented Workflow and Task Classes**:
+   - Created the Workflow class to represent a sequence of tasks
+   - Created the Task class to represent a unit of work in a workflow
+   - Added methods for defining task relationships (canCall, canCallAndReturn)
+   - Implemented serialization of workflows to workflow definitions

+2. **Implemented Journal Class**:
-   - Created ProcessManager for process creation and lifecycle
+   - Created the Journal class to execute workflows and maintain state
-   - Created SerializationManager for serialization and deserialization
+   - Added methods for executing workflows and serializing/deserializing state
-   - Updated JournalImpl to delegate operations to these managers

-2. **Fixed HTTP Application Initialization**:
-   - Added proper conversion of initialState from plain objects to Maps and Sets in the HTTP application
-   - Enhanced error logging in the HTTP application to better diagnose issues
-   - Fixed the "Cannot read properties of undefined (reading 'set')" error

-3. **Improved Entrypoint Payload Handling**:
+   - Implemented module-based initialization

+3. **Implemented Module Interface**:
-   - Updated the Journal interface to accept an initialPayload parameter in the execute method
+   - Created the Module interface for mapping constructs to task functions
-   - Modified the JournalImpl to use the provided initialPayload when executing an entrypoint
-   - Added logging throughout the execution flow to track payload propagation

-4. **Enhanced System Logging**:
+   - Implemented the core-constructs-runtime module for mapping core constructs

+4. **Implemented Compiler**:
-   - Added detailed logging in the entrypoint system to show the received initialPayload
+   - Created the compileWorkflows function to extract workflows from the construct tree
+   - Added support for finding workflow constructs and their tasks
+   - Implemented fallback to create workflows from entrypoints

+5. **Updated AgentContext Class**:
-   - Added logging in the agent system to show the input received for each agent
+   - Added the newPromptTask method to create workflow tasks for agents
-   - Improved error handling and reporting throughout the system

-5. **Refactored Event Contract**:
-   - Enhanced the event interface to include more metadata
+   - Implemented the sendEmailTool method to create communication tools
-   - Added event type definitions with Zod schemas for validation
-   - Implemented type guards for event types
-   - Added event registration with the journal

-6. **Implemented Hook-based Systems**:
-   - Created a React-like hook system for state management
-   - Implemented useState, useEffect, useEventCallback, and other hooks
-   - Refactored systems to use hooks for state management and event handling
-   - Added process attachment to systems for event queueing

 ## Current Implementation Focus

-1. **Hook Registration System**:
-   - Implementing a `.registerHook()` function in the system controller that returns an index
-   - Using this index in all other hook-related calls to identify the originating hook
-   - Updating the SystemController interface to match the implementation
+1. **Task Function Implementation**:
-   - Implementing the minimal subset of strictly needed functions for all hooks
+   - Implementing task functions for different construct types
+   - Adding support for agent execution, tool execution, etc.
+   - Ensuring proper error handling and result propagation

+2. **Workflow Execution**:
-   - Updating all hooks to use these new functions in the controller
+   - Implementing the workflow executor to run tasks in the correct order
-   - Removing attachProcess/detachProcess functions for now
+   - Adding support for task relationships and tool calls
+   - Ensuring proper event generation during execution

+3. **State Management**:
+   - Implementing serialization and deserialization of the journal state
+   - Adding support for saving and loading workflows
+   - Ensuring proper state propagation between tasks

 ## Next Steps

 1. **Implement Real Agent Execution**:
-   - Connect the agent system to actual LLM API calls
+   - Connect task functions to actual LLM API calls
    - Implement proper handling of agent responses
    - Add support for streaming responses from agents